 By the way, if you are of a gardening bent, there are so many vegetables and fruits I didn’t know you could grow at home from the original produce.
 The most popular among my friends is definitely romaine lettuce and celery.

 The grocery store plastic and trash was my next hurdle.
 How in the world was I going to be able to eat real food, no offense kale salad with no dressing, without creating any trash?

 Before going zero waste, most of my meals were brought to life by a microwave.
-I was extremely nervous to have to make meals from scratch, myself.
-YouTube was a great source of information on beginning steps of how to shop zero waste.
-The first part of my grocery mission was to stay on the outside of the store.
-Almost all the processed and packaged food is on the shelves on the inside of the store, and the fresh produce, deli, and bakery are all along the rim of the store.
+I was extremely nervous to have to make meals from scratch.
+YouTube was a great source of information on the beginning steps of how to shop zero waste.
+The first part of my grocery mission was to shop the outside aisles of the store.
+Almost all the processed and packaged food is in the store’s inside aisles, and the fresh produce, deli, and bakery are all along the rim of the store.

-But speaking of bread and deli meats and cheeses, where do I put them if I purchase them without trash?
+But speaking of bread and deli meats and cheeses, where do I put them if I purchase them without packaging?
 In my own container.
-Yes, I know it sounds weird, but its super normal and I’ve yet to receive a bad reaction to asking people to use my containers.
-If anything people ask questions about it or want to thank me for saving a tree.
-Shout-out to trees.
+Yes, I know it sounds weird, but I’ve yet to receive a bad reaction to asking people to use my containers.
+If anything, people ask questions about it or want to thank me for saving a tree.

-At this point in my journey I am creating no food waste, thanks to my compost bucket, and bringing in no trash from the grocery store.
+At this point in my journey, I am creating no food waste, thanks to my compost bucket, and bringing in no trash from the grocery store.
 To say my trash can was light would be an understatement.
 The main obstacle left was impulse purchases, like my beloved Starbucks.
-I now always have a mason jar on my person, so if I do drive by Starbucks and accidentally end up in the drive-thru, and accidentally order an overpriced yet delicious matcha latte, I still don’t create any trash.
+I now always carry a Mason jar with me, so if I do end up in the Starbucks drive-thru, and accidentally order an overpriced yet delicious matcha latte, I still don’t create any trash.

 After about a month or so of living this beginner zero waste lifestyle, I started to realize my next hurdle — the bathroom.